-- 6.28 Having considered the above issues, the Urban Design Review study ranks the features of the existing Estate using the Building for Life toolkit traffic light system.
+- 6.31 Having considered the above issues, the Urban Design Review study ranks the features of the existing Estate using the Building for Life toolkit traffic light system.
 This produced a score of 3 green ratings, 3 amber ratings, 5 red ratings and 1 unknown, indicating that two thirds of the criteria fall into the concern or major concern categories.
-This is a strong indicator that change is required. - 6.29 Whilst Option 2 could allow some improvements to the issues identified above, for example through internal reconfiguration of units to improve surveillance or through improvements to improving the public realm and landscaping, its scope of works is limited. - 6.30 Option 1 would have no material impact on the baseline positions identified above, and would not rectify any of the urban design issues. - 6.31 Given that the areas of major concern include fundamental aspects of the design of the Estate, such as the relationship of building layouts to pedestrian routes, and the predominance of garage courts within the streetscene, only Option 3 (full regeneration) has the potential to significantly increase the quality of urban design within the Estate.
-This would deliver benefits to not only future residents of High Path, but also for people that live and work near to the site. - 6.32 Aside of the points discussed above, the Review also highlights the potential for regeneration to introduce a more consistent and coherent approach to density and buildings heights to replace the piece-meal and varied development within the High Path Estate at the moment.
+This is a strong indicator that change is required. - 6.32 Whilst Option 2 could allow some improvements to the issues identified above, for example through internal reconfiguration of units to improve surveillance or through improvements to improving the public realm and landscaping, its scope of works is limited. - 6.33 Option 1 would have no material impact on the baseline positions identified above, and would not rectify any of the urban design issues. - 6.34 Given that the areas of major concern include fundamental aspects of the design of the Estate, such as the relationship of building layouts to pedestrian routes, and the predominance of

+- garage courts within the streetscene, only Option 3 (full regeneration) has the potential to significantly increase the quality of urban design within the Estate.
+This would deliver benefits to not only future residents of High Path, but also for people that live and work near to the site. - 6.35 Option 3 provides an opportunity to deliver an improved urban design and to improve the character of the area / townscape, whereas Option 1 and 2 would not. - 6.36 Aside of the points discussed above, the Review also highlights the potential for regeneration to introduce a more consistent and coherent approach to density and buildings heights to replace the piece-meal and varied development within the High Path Estate at the moment.
 This could help to create a more positive relationship both internally and with neighbouring streets and properties.